seek-oss/sku/docs/docs/multi-language.md

 ## Custom locale

 When formatting ICU messages vocab will format values such dates and numbers according to the current language.
 In general, the language should match the locale that you want to use to format messages.
-However, where it doesn't, you can set the locale seperately in `<VocabProvider>`.
+However, where it doesn't, you can set the locale separately in `<VocabProvider>`.

 **E.g.** Using `en-AU` as the locale but only using one central `en` language.